 My personal activities meant that the branch started to grow to the extent that the local “smaller branches” wanted to join our branch and come to our meetings.
 People needed to see that something was happening.
 They needed engagement.
 I connected with every new member and engaged them in the day-to-day work of the party.
 I personally visited every person who joined the party and tried to see what their strengths and weaknesses were, and I gave them a task.
 This was my strategy.

-In the course of a year, I consolidated all the small branches in the County of Bedfordshire to an almighty branch.
+In the course of a year, I consolidated all the small branches in the County of Bedfordshire into an almighty branch.
 Eventually, I built the largest branch in the UK.
-Sharing my passion and experience as I represented my County to the Regional Committee, I found myself in the driving seat of the Region and was soon elected to the position of the Regional Chairman.
+Sharing my passion and experience as I represented my County to the Regional Committee, I found myself in the driving seat of the Region and was soon elected to the position of Regional Chairman.

 At the same time, I stood in every local election and, in 2015, I was a Parliamentary candidate.
 In an election where I was still handling all of the tasks of a Regional Chairman, I received 20% of votes, by far exceeding my expectations.
 Our Region led the party in all elections, and we were 1st in both European elections and the Brexit Referendum.

-Imagine being the Chairman of the largest branch in the UK, of the most dynamic Region, and Parliamentary candidate all at the same time.
+Imagine being the Chairman of the largest branch in the UK, of the most dynamic Region, and a Parliamentary candidate all at the same time.
 If that doesn’t seem like an impossible task, nothing is.

 Words Of Advice From A Brexiteer To A Texian

 What I described in a few short sentences above was actually 10 years of very hard work, time commitment, and sheer determination to see my country free and independent.

 If I did it, so can you.
 You’ve already a part of the Texas Nationalist Movement.
 But it takes more than that.
 If you can make a commitment like I did by saying:

 - I believe in freedom

 - I believe in myself